callmelazarus/leetcode-codewars-journey/README.md

 Grow as a developer.
 Have fun solving problems.

+## Jan

+**Today I worked on:**

+**Reflection:**
+**Lesson:**

 ---

+## Jan 14, 2023 - Sat

+**Today I worked on:**

+- watched an intro video on NumPy.
+- valid sudoku -m36

+  **Reflection:**
+- I was proud of actually figuring out most of valid sudoku on my own, but couldn't automate the subbox routine.
+Turns out there was this crazy integer operation // that you could use to associate the subboxes with indexes.
+NC's solution also uses collection defaultdict(sets), which is amazing. the value of the dictionary is a hashset...

+**Lesson:**

+- NumPy is a python library that you would use to work with large arrays.
+- collections default dict is VERY similar to a dict, BUT will never raise a keyerror if a value doesn't exist
+- default dict is a subdivision of the dict class

+- the defaultdict can have values as hashset's which is so cool.
+The value is now a hashset, which you can add to

 ## Jan 13, 2023 - Friday

 **Today I worked on:**

 - pascals triangle -e118
 - remove element -e27

 **Reflection:**

 - it felt great solving pascals triangle on my own. very rewarding.
 It wasn't the most straightforward problem, but I was able to solve it within 30 minutes.

 **Lesson:**

 - take your time, test your solutions.

 ---